mroman42/mikrokosmos-js/README.md

 </style>
 ~~~

-The `mikrokosmos` JS function will be then available.
+The `mikrokosmos` JS function will be available then.
-Then, you can write Mikrokosmos code pads on your document as
+You can write Mikrokosmos code pads on your document as

 ~~~ html
 <div class="mikrojs-console">